jeffreyiacono/temp-new-blog/README.md

-# Jeff Iacono's Blog.
+# Jeff Iacono's (new) Blog.
 Hooray.

 ## About

-Built on top of [Jekyll](http://github.com/mojombo/jekyll) and strategically plucks various ome parts (plugins, styling, etc.) from [Octopress](http://github.com/imathis/octopress).
+Built on top of [Jekyll](http://github.com/mojombo/jekyll) and strategically plucks various some components (plugins, styling, etc.) from [Octopress](http://github.com/imathis/octopress).

 ## License